Detailed Guide to ServBay Directory Structure

 /Applications/ServBay/package/common

-This directory contains shared components and libraries used by all ServBay packages, including shared libraries (*.dylib
+This directory includes shared components and libraries (*.dylib

 Summary

-ServBay's directory structure cleanly separates packages, configuration, data, logs, and web files, following established Unix filesystem conventions—making it straightforward for developers to manage the local environment.
-Being familiar with the purpose of each directory will greatly improve your efficiency and convenience while developing with ServBay.
-Frequent backup of critical directories (especially data
+ServBay's directory structure clearly separates packages, configs, data, logs, and website files, following the conventions of standard Unix filesystems.
+This makes it intuitive for developers to manage their local environment.
+Familiarity with these directories will greatly boost your efficiency and convenience when developing web projects with ServBay.
+Regular backups of key directories (especially data

 and db